 Jennifer Duan is interested in experimental studies and computational simulation of turbulent flow, sediment transport and channel morphological processes.
 She has developed an enhanced two-dimensional numerical model to simulate the alluvial channel initiation, widening and migration processes.
 Other research focuses include water quality modeling and the interaction between surface and groundwater systems.

-Dr. Jennifer Duan has been focused on the application of her model to simulate hydrodynamics, sediment transport, bank erosion, and alluvial channel developing processes in the Upper Jordan River (UT), the Las Vegas Wash (NV), the Kankakee River (IL), the Upper Spanish Creek (CA), the Salt River (AZ), and the Rio-Grande (NM).
-At the same time, she is engaged in research for managing vegetation in open channels and the mechanics of sediment transport in mountain gravel-bed streams.
+Among her recent projects is the application of her model to simulate hydrodynamics, sediment transport, bank erosion and alluvial channel developing processes in the Upper Jordan River in Utah, the Las Vegas Wash in Nevada, the Kankakee River in Illinois, the Upper Spanish Creek in California, the Salt River in Arizona and the Rio Grande in New Mexico.
+She also performs research on managing vegetation in open channels and investigating the mechanics of sediment transport in mountain gravel-bed streams.

 Robert Fleischman is working on a grant from the U.S. government for evaluating analytical assessment tools through comparisons to observed seismic performance in the January 2010 Haiti earthquake.